golemfactory/golem-architecture/arch-snapshot/arch.md

 to make a transaction.

 It is the main goal of the [Provider Agent](#provider-agent) to implement logic for selling resources in Golem Network.
-From high level perspective, Agent application should do following things:
+From high level perspective, Provider Agent application should do following things:
 1. Describe Resources using property language to create an [Offer](#offer)
 2. Publish the Offer in the market
-3. Monitor incoming Proposal events and negotiate an [Agreement](#agreement) with the most promising [Requestor](#requestor)
+3. Monitor incoming Proposals and negotiate an [Agreement](#agreement) with the most promising [Requestor](#requestor)
 4. Allocate the promised Resources in accordance with the [Agreement](#agreement)
 5. Send [DebitNotes](#debit-note) to notify [Requestor](#requestor) of updated costs
 6. Terminate the Agreement or await the Agreement termination event from the [Requestor](#requestor)
 7. Send an [Invoice](#invoice) summarizing the total cost of the [Agreement](#agreement)
-8. Monitor Payment API events for [Invoice](#invoice) settlement and payment confirmation
+8. Wait until the payment for the [Invoice](#invoice) is settled and payment confirmed.

 #### 1. Describe Resources using property language to create an [Offer](#offer)